 Angiosperms are flower-bearing plants that bear seeds in them.
 The seeds of Angiosperm are formed in the ovaries of the flower.
 So basically, The flower of the plant is the reproductive organ.

-Monocotyledon as the name suggests that there is only 1 seed leaves or embryonic leaves.
-There are generally 3 floral petals present on monocotyledons, and the arrangement of vascular bundles in the stem is scattered.
+Monocotyledon, as the name suggests that there, is only 1 seed leaf or embryonic leaf.
+There are 3 floral petals present on monocotyledons, and the arrangement of vascular bundles in the stem is scattered.

-Dicotyledon as the name suggests means that there exist two seed leaves which are also called embryonic leaves.
+Dicotyledon, as the name suggests, means that there exist two seed leaves, also called embryonic leaves.

-A major characteristic of Dicotyledon is, there are generally 5 floral petals present in this class of plants, also The vascular bundles in the stem are arranged in concentric circles.
-Dicotyledon leaves have a network in veins with broad leaves.
+A major characteristic of Dicotyledon is there are 5 floral petals present in this class of plants, also The vascular bundles in the stem are arranged in concentric circles.
+Dicotyledon leaves have a network of veins with broad leaves.

 What are Gymnosperms?